aldelaro5/Bug-Fables-Internal-Docs/README.md

 Name | Completion | Comments
 ------ | ------ | -------
-ItemList | ~95% | Just needs to cleanup a bit, mostly done SetText | ~50% | ~100 commands done out of ~210 refferenced ones
+ItemList | ~95% | Just needs to cleanup a bit, mostly done SetText | ~60% | ~130 commands done out of ~210 refferenced ones

-Last push with a command added: 2022-12-19
+Last push with a command added: 2022-12-22

+All SetText commands from the 0.4.5 public demo have been documented.

 For the Obsidian notebook version of the docs, check the [release](https://github.com/aldelaro5/Bug-Fables-Internal-Docs/releases) section of this repos.